2bogo/django-celery-postgres/README.md

   </a>
 </p>

-> Deploy web application using Django, Postgres, redis, Nginx and Kubernetes.
+> Deploy web application using Django, Postgres, Redis, Nginx and Kubernetes.

 ## Getting Started
 ```